jeffh/Hydrant/docs/source/accessor_reference.rst

 HYDAccessIndex
 ==============

-.. warning:: This is WIP, please don't use yet.
+.. warning:: This is feature alpha.
+It's API and capabilities may change
+             between versions.
+Please avoid use if you can't accept instability.

 This accessor provides index access to objects.
 This is useful for extracting values from an array where the order has a specific, known meaning.